oldd/projects/02-be-google/project_backgrounds.md

 6. Fill in and position the additional sections.
 Don't worry about enclosing every paragraph of text in `<p>` tags.
 7. Push your solution to Github.

-### Oding Project Student Solutions
+### Student Solutions

-*Send Odin your solution so they can show others!
+*Send us your solution so we can show others!
 Submit a link to the Github repo with your files in it by using any of the methods listed on the [contributing page](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md).
 See the [Google Homepage project](/web-development-101/html-css) for examples*

 * Add your solution below this line!
 * [Andrew’s solution](https://github.com/andrewr224/backgrounds_project) | [View in browser](https://andrewr224.github.io/backgrounds_project/)